dmtwng/dmytrowng.github.io/_posts/2021-01-08-db-in-simple-words-data-locks.markdown

 {%
     include image.html
-    file='20210108/02-intent-lock.svg'
+    file='20210108/02-intent-lock.png'
     alt='Explicit lock'
 %}

-During acquiring the exclusive lock for the first part, **Write 2** can get a lock for the second part.
-Eventually, it can lead to deadlock.
+While **Write 1** will be working on acquiring the exclusive lock for the first part, **Write 2** can get a lock for the second.
+Eventually, it can lead to the deadlock.
 To prevent that situation **Write 1** can obtain an exclusive lock for the entire collection and modify all needed data.
 It is a very heavy lock and will block all reads from the collection.
-To avoid it and unblock reads, **Write 1** can obtain an intent for exclusive lock on a collection.
+To avoid it and unblock at least reads, **Write 1** can obtain an intent for exclusive lock on a collection.

 > **Intent Exclusive lock** prevents any nested resource from being an exclusively locked.
 Other writes cannot acquire exclusive lock for any nested data.

 Lover level of a lock, lighter it is.
-Higher level, heavier lock.
+Higher level, more clients are waiting in a queue and lock is heavier.

 Having locks in place ensures all ACID principles.
-It is safe to work with such data.
+It is safe to work with data in that way.
 But it is hard to provide a good performance and scale of data.
 Locks can be implemented in different databases a bit differently.
-You also can meet others, like update lock and intent to read.
+You also can meet other, like update lock and intent to read.